URL Decode / Query Parser

 Example

-A callback URL can be decoded and parsed:
+A callback URL can be decoded and expanded into readable parameters:

 Input https://example.com/search?q=hello+world&redirect=https%3A%2F%2Fcoding.tools%2F Decoded https://example.com/search?q=hello world&redirect=https://coding.tools/ Parameters q = hello world redirect = https://coding.tools/